baryluk/dmt/README.md

     function contracts (`in (AssertExpression)`,
     `out ([ref] ident; AssertExpression)`), convert to using them.

+## Speed

+There was no profiling or deeper optimizations done yet with `dmt`, but on my machine in release mode, it processes 1.14 million lines per second, and processes 37MB/s (this is quite dependent on the average line length in the source file) from the input.
+Pretty good.
+This certainly can be improved, but is plenty fast, and for big projects with many files, the conversion process can be fully parallelized in the build system.
+A moderatly complex module with 1000 lines converts in just 5ms.

 ## Limitations and notices

 Note that some features familiar from Python, are not implemented and not